AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

 In this post, I will show a nice, clean, organized, schematic, and theoretically well-justified approach to sorting.
 I'll implement it in Python because of my target audience, but there's no significance to the choice beyond that.
-I'm going to describe and implement mergesort and quicksort via hylomorphisms.
+I'm going to describe and implement mergesort and Quicksort via hylomorphisms.
 That may sound intimidating, but, trust me, it's way simpler than the usual implementation.
 This will allow for a semi-direct comparison between the algorithms while simultaneously demonstrating some techniques which might be considered esoteric to the Pythonic mind.

-First, let's look at mergesort since it's a very common example of using hylomorphism.
+First, let's look at mergesort since it's a very common example of using a hylomorphism.
 We will use the specification of Merge Sort to motivate our implementation of hylo.
 For a start, I'll simply describe merge sort in an abstract way.

 Mergesort starts by splitting a list into a binary tree, with approximately half of its components on one side and the other half on the other.
-Theses branches are then merged into lists, ensuring that the lists remain sorted at each merging.
+These branches are then merged into lists, ensuring that the lists remain sorted at each merging.
 Here's a diagram depicting the process.

 ![Merge Sort Diagram](../img/hylomorphisms/Hylo1.png)